Dean Ashton: Crewe Alexandra

-Born in Swindon, Wiltshire, and raised in Holmes Chapel, Cheshire, Ashton spent his youth career playing at both Stoke City and Crewe Alexandra.
+Born in Swindon, Wiltshire, and raised in Holmes Chapel, Cheshire, Ashton spent his youth career playing at Crewe Alexandra.
 He was a product of Crewe's renowned youth development policy under manager Dario Gradi.
 He signed scholarship forms as a 16-year-old in 2000 before making his first-team debut on 28 October as an 83rd-minute substitute in Crewe's 1–0 win at Gillingham and became one of the youngest players to represent the club.
 He waited three months for his second appearance, again as substitute, in a 3–1 victory over Grimsby Town, and his first goal for the Railwaymen was in their 4–2 victory against Burnley.
 His first start arrived in an FA Cup clash against Cardiff City in January 2001.
 He finished his first season at the club with eight goals, including crucial ones against Bolton Wanderers, Portsmouth, Gillingham and Wimbledon towards the end of the season as Crewe secured their First Division status.

 His second season at the club was disrupted by injury and a temporary loss of form, but in spite of this he scored ten times and began to win international honours with England at under-16, under-17, under-18 and under-19 level.
 Ashton scored 16 more times in the 2002–03 season as the club bounced back to the First Division after just one season in the Second Division.
 Ashton had a number of notable displays for Crewe, one of which was in the 4–0 win against Luton Town, where he scored two goals and set up David Vaughan's goal.
 Crewe manager Dario Gradi said that "These have been his best performances and people are right to say he has a bright future in the game."

 In the 2003–04 season, he scored 19 league goals in the First Division, including his first Football League hat-trick in a 3–2 win at the JJB Stadium against Wigan Athletic on 6 March 2004 – a match in which he converted two penalties.
 During the season, Ashton was reportedly linked to a number of clubs, Wolves were among the clubs interested in signing the striker at the time, however Dario Gradi regarded all the rumours as just speculation.
 Having previously played for England at Under-19 level, he stepped up to the under-21 team that season, scoring against the Netherlands and Sweden.

 Ashton scored 20 times for Crewe in the 2004–05 season prior to becoming Norwich City's record signing at £3 million.
 (He was also the third Crewe striker to sign for Norwich, following Ashley Ward in 1994, and Mark Rivers in 2001).